-Patrick McSorley is in his seventh season as an assistant coach at Virginia Tech.
+Patrick McSorley is in his eighth season as an assistant coach at Virginia Tech.

 Prior to coming to Blacksburg, McSorley spent six years at his alma mater, James Madison University, where he was an assistant coach and associate head coach.
 Before JMU, McSorley spent four years as the top assistant coach at Virginia Military Institute in Lexington.